 The bag fee does not apply to anyone who provides proof of participation in federal or state food assistance programs such as SNAP or EBT.

 Retailers must remit bag fees on a quarterly basis to the Town of Erie.
 If a retailer collects less than $20 in fees, they are not required to submit the funds that quarter, but will still be required to report their fee collection to the Town.
 The collected fees will be combined and remitted the next quarter, assuming the total collected is more than $20 at that time.

 Returns are due on the 20th day of the month, following the reporting quarter.
 The return is due the next business day if the 20th is on a Saturday, Sunday, or legal holiday.

 Our Sustainability Division will be monitoring the amount of money collected to determine the most effective use of these funds.
-At this time, we are unsure how much may be remitted to the Town of Erie, but should have a better idea after the first few quarters of accepting payment.
+At this time, we are using the funds toward recycling, composting, and other waste diversion programs.